walter-trueplus/magestore-module/fetch_mail/README.md

 Configuration
 -------------
 1. Change Alias Domain
-step 1: Go to Settings --> General Settings step 2: Type trueplus.vn to input box
++ step 1: Go to Settings --> General Settings
++ step 2: Type trueplus.vn to input box

-2. Create an alias for reciving mail: step 1: Go to Settings --> Email --> Aliases step 2: Click Create button to create new alias step 3: Type 'test-mail' to first input box step 4: Select Fetched Mail in Aliased Model step 5: Click Save
+2. Create an alias for reciving mail
++ step 1: Go to Settings --> Email --> Aliases
++ step 2: Click Create button to create new alias
++ step 3: Type 'test-mail' to first input box
++ step 4: Select Fetched Mail in Aliased Model
++ step 5: Click Save

 Now you can fetch all mails coming to odoo through 'test-mail@trueplus.vn' If you want to recive mails through another mail , change information of the alias you created